-Modern parents sleep nearly as much as non-parents, but report far more fatigue than hunter-gatherer parents – driven by cultural expectations, isolation, and work demands.
+Modern parents sleep nearly as much as ancestors and non-parents, but feel far more exhausted due to isolation, consolidated-sleep expectations, and full arousal during night feeds.

 Key Takeaways

-“Breastsleeping” (bedsharing + nursing) may reduce perceived fatigue by keeping mothers in lighter, less-interrupted arousal cycles.
+“Breastsleeping” (bedsharing with infant breastfeeding) may reduce perceived fatigue by keeping mothers semi-conscious during feeds rather than fully aroused.

 Hacker News Comment Review